 The main resource concerns in the watershed are wind and water erosion, nutrient management, wetland management, surface water quality, flood damage reduction, and wildlife habitat.
 Many of the resource concerns relate directly to flooding and increased sediment and pollutant loadings to surface waters.

 What's being done

-Intensive watershed monitoring took place in 2014 and a Monitoring and Assessment Report should was completed in June 2017.
+Intensive watershed monitoring took place in 2014 and a Monitoring and Assessment Report was completed in June 2017.
 Stressor identification field work was done in 2016 and the final report is available below.
 WRAPS and TMDL reports are in the final stages of development.
 They are expected to go on public notice third quarter 2019.

 Monitoring and assessment